Libor, How It's Calculated, and Its Impact on You

 Why would Barclays or any bank lie about its Libor rate?
-It could make higher profits because a low Libor rate is seen as a mark that the bank is sounder than one with a higher Libor rate.
+A bank could make higher profits by doing so.
+Most banks see a low Libor rate as a mark that the bank is sounder than one with a higher Libor rate.

 How It Contributed to the 2008 Financial Crisis

 But when the subprime mortgages began to default, insurance companies like the American International Group Inc. didn't have enough cash to honor the swaps.
 The Federal Reserve had to bail out AIG.
 Otherwise, all those who held swaps would have gone bankrupt.